-Stuart A. Laven, Jr. is a shareholder in the firm’s Business Law and Capital and Finance Groups, where he focuses his practice on financial restructuring, mergers and acquisitions, commercial finance, entertainment and media, and intellectual property (technology) licensing.
+Stuart A. Laven, Jr. is a shareholder in the firm’s Business Law and Capital and Finance Groups, where he focuses his practice on financial restructuring, mergers and acquisitions, commercial finance, and intellectual property (technology) licensing.

 Mr. Laven has led representations of debtors, senior lenders, acquirers, and other significant stakeholders in all phases of the Chapter 11 process, as well as in non-bankruptcy and out-of-court restructuring alternatives.
 He has represented major constituencies in Chapter 11 proceedings in jurisdictions nationwide in a variety of industries, including health care, transportation, automotive, telecommunications, commercial real estate, retail, construction, and pharmaceuticals.